 Please let me know if this has been helpful for you.
 Share any thoughts you may have.
 Share with friends if found it useful.
 Let me know, if you will be changing how you vote with your dollar going forward.

-Don’t forget that we have the Additive Free Marketplace Directory that is being built for you to find additive free products that have been screened for you, to save time!
+Don’t forget that we have the Additive Free Advocates Membership that has been built for you to find additive free products that have been screened for you, to save time!